cianmacg/TextForge/README.md

 Run -> Edit Configurations -> Main -> Modify Options -> Add VM Options.
 In the new "VM Options" text box include "--enable-preivew".

+Then, in the Settings:
+File -> Settings -> Build, Execution, Deployment -> Compiler -> Java Compiler.
+In the "Additional Command Line Parameters" text box include "--enable-preview".